 - liquid soap is less abrasive than solid or powder soap.

 - excessive use of fabric softener may cause stains.

-- very strong wash cycles can wear fabrics.
+- very strong wash cycles can wear out fabrics.

-- wash garments in salted water for the first time to keep them looking like new.
+- wash garments in salted water for the first time to keep them looking brand new.

-- do not hang directly in the sun.
+- do not hang directly in the sun light.

 - use mild soap paste.

 - do not use detergents, chlorine or bleach.

 - iron on reverse side and at a warm temperature.

 - dark Colors are best preserved and "do not shine" if ironed at a warm temperature, upside down or with a damp cloth.